cc-hpc-itwm/GaspiCxx/src/python/README.md

 method signaling the start of communication
 * `wait_for_completion`: blocking function that returns the result of the operation (or `None` for the ranks that do not require a result).

+Additionally, each collective implements the following properties:
+* `obj.collective` - the collective type, e.g. "Allreduce"
+* `obj.algorithm` - which algorithm is in use
+* `obj.dtype` - data type required for each of the buffer elements

 The collective object can be reused for multiple communications on different input buffers.